-To put it simply, strength training involves using either your own bodyweight or tools (dumbbells, resistance bands) to build muscle mass, strength and endurance.
+Strength training involves using either your own bodyweight or tools (usually at the gym) like dumbbells, barbell and resistance bands to build muscle mass, strength and endurance.

 We had a chat with Swee--a yoga teacher and personal trainer.